Kinne Cemetery: History

 Established around 1713, the Kinne Cemetery is one of eighteen family cemeteries in Griswold.
 It rests upon the land of Joseph Kinne, who came to Griswold from Salem, Massachusetts in 1704 and includes the land of Thomas Kinne, also came from Salem in 1714.
 The exact date of its founding is unknown, but the earliest extant stone is for Daniel Kinne, died 1713.
 According to the National Register of Historic Places nomination, the cemetery was an active burial site for the Kinne family, including those of married Kinne daughters, until the interment of Clark Robbins Cook in 1912.
 However, the Hale Index lists the last marked interment as that of Herbert Kinney, died August 24, 1916.
+Gravestone carvers identified in the burial ground include Richard Kimball and his son Chester Kimball, John Huntington, the Manning Family of Windham, and Jotham Warren.

 In order to improve and enlarge the cemetery, the Kinne Historical and Genealogical Society was incorporated by special act of the Connecticut General Assembly in 1884.
 In 1887, the land adjacent to the Glasgo Pond was purchased by the society, though the boundary of 168 ft by 170 ft does not match the town's record.
 The land's grantor, Nathan B. Lewis, purchased the land thirty years prior in 1857 from a Kinne family connection, Alexander Steward.
 According to the Town of Griswold's records, the property is designated as "map 78, block 136, lot 3".
 In the 1930s, the inscriptions of 79 stones in the Kinne Cemetery were recorded for the Hale Index.
 According to another study, 71 of the 74 interments are related by blood or marriage to the Kinne family.